 - Dual Boss: The two Scarabs in "The Covenant".

 - Duel to the Death: Brute society relishes in the chances to defend their honor in duels to the death.
 In the level "The Ark", a Brute Chieftain challenges the Master Chief to have one with him, with even the formality of having all his Mooks standing in a semi-circle to watch you two fight.
 Guess who wins.

-- Foreshadowing: There are multiple hints towards the rebuilt first Halo, including Guilty Spark's curious "Oh my!" when first accessing the Ark's computer systems and the control room showing ring 4 as incomplete (but not utterly destroyed, as it was after Halo: CE).
+- There are multiple hints towards the rebuilt Alpha Halo, including Guilty Spark's curious "Oh my!" when first accessing the Ark's computer systems and the control room showing Ring 4 as incomplete (but not utterly destroyed, as it was after Halo: CE).

 - Ham-to-Ham Combat: A three-way between Truth, Gravemind, and the Arbiter.

 - I Like Those Odds: See Badass Boast above.